Select Page

 2.2 The Division of Berlin

-The purpose of the Berlin Blockade, from the Soviet perspective, was to assert their dominance over East Germany and force the Western powers to relinquish control of West Berlin.
-By cutting off supplies, they aimed to push the Western powers out of the city and eventually unite all of Berlin under Soviet influence.
+Soviet’s aim during the Berlin Blockade was to subjugate East Germany and make the western powers to let go of West Berlin.
+By severing the supplies they wanted the western powers out of the city and eventually absorb all for the divided Berlin into an Eastern Bloc.

 4.1 The Berlin Airlift